GonzalesP/Fitnesse/README.md

 1. Clone/download this repo onto your computer.
 2. Install the Expo Go app on your iOS/Android.
 This app is used to download Fitnesse's build.
 3. Open an IDE/terminal of your choice.
 Navigate to the 'Fitnesse-Beta' project folder (using cd).
+4. Type npm install to install the project's dependencies.
-4. Type npm start to start the project.
+5. Type npm start to start the project.
 Scan the QR code using the Expo app.

 # Contact Info (Pascual Gonzales)
 - Phone: 1 (714) 715-3741